akpetty/ICESat-2-sea-ice-state/README.md

 # New estimates of chord length and lead fraction with ICESat-2
 Contact: Alek Petty / alek.a.petty@nasa.gov / www.alekpetty.com
 Code contributors: Alek Petty and Marco Bagnardi

-Scripts and notebooks for deriving new information regarding the polar sea ice state from ICESat-2, used in Petty et al., (2021).
+Scripts (Python code) for deriving new information regarding the polar sea ice state (lead fraction and chord length) from ICESat-2.

-Petty, A. A., Bagnardi, M., Kurtz, N., Tilling, R., Fons, S., Armitage, T., et al. (2021).
+Reference: Petty, A. A., Bagnardi, M., Kurtz, N., Tilling, R., Fons, S., Armitage, T., et al. (2021).
 Assessment of ICESat‐2 sea ice surface classification with Sentinel‐2 imagery: implications for freeboard and new estimates of lead and floe geometry.
 Earth and Space Science, 8, e2020EA001491. https://doi.org/10.1029/2020EA001491'.

 #### Versions